withgallantry/lakka-handheld-build/Readme.md

 * Burn the image to an SD Card and mount it.
 * Download this repository.
 * Copy autostart.h into the .config folder in the LAKKA_DISK partition.
+* Copy retroarch.cfg into the .config/retroarch folder replacing the existing one in the LAKKA_DISK partition.
 * Copy the /software folder into the LAKKA_DISK partition.
 * Edit /software/retrogame/retrogame.cfg according to your GPIO configuration.
 You can use an existing retrogame.cfg if you have one.
 * Copy and Replace the config.txt and distroconfig.txt in LAKKA with the one from this repository.